digitalbazaar/bedrock/FEATURES.md

 JSON Schema is a particularly useful strategy when attempting to prevent bad data injection and basic parameter checking.

+### Public Key Service

+A public key service is provided that allows the storage and publishing of public key data.
+This service enables a distributed public key infrastructure for the system, enabling remote websites and programs to receive messages created by the system and then verify the validity of the messages by checking the digital signature on the message.
+Verifying agents must access the public key service to fetch the key information needed for the verification step.

 ### HTTP Signature Authentication

 Strong protection of REST API resources is possible using